Shopify/bootsnap/README.md

 require 'bootsnap/setup'
 ```

+It's technically possible to simply specify `gem 'bootsnap', require: 'bootsnap/setup'`, but it's
+important to load Bootsnap as early as possible to get maximum performance improvement.

 You can see how this require works [here](https://github.com/Shopify/bootsnap/blob/master/lib/bootsnap/setup.rb).

 If you are not using Rails, or if you are but want more control over things, add this to your